JakubTabor/Transfer_Learning_Deep_Learning/README.md

 # And "numpy argmax" return me index of prediction
 # Now I gonna download tensorflow dataset using "keras.utils.get_file", origin will be url of file and I gonna save it in directory
 # Then I gonna prepare my data first creating empty list for labels, then I open the file and put it into my list
+# And I check predictions from my model on the new dataset, so I take my list and check predicted label index